joepalermo/joepalermo.github.io/_posts/2023-06-19-some-principles-for-work.md

-As a young person, I was afflicted with a lot of confusion about what to value and how to live.
+As a young person, I was afflicted with a lot of confusion about what was important in my career.
 Over time I embraced a few principles that made a great difference.

 **Be useful.
 Solve problems.**